 The Student Activities Office now has a menu of leadership and student involvement workshops available for student organizations, resident advisors, and any other group or class that would like to request us.
 You can request a workshop for your entire group or for your executive board.
 The workshops are below.
 Most workshops can be adapted to run between 15 minutes and one hour, unless otherwise noted.

-Once you have chosen a workshop, please fill out this form and email it to email@example.com or bring it to the Student Activities Office in the Skutt Student Center.
+Once you have chosen a workshop, please fill out the Leadership Workshop Request form through CU Involved.
+The form is found on the SAO's page.
 Requests must be received at least one week before the requested date.

 Break Away: This workshop will help students assess those things that limit them or hold them back, as well as what motivates them to move forward.
 How can we use our energy to push or break through the negative and become more positive and productive people?
 This is best for smaller groups, particularly executive boards.
 This workshop lasts approximately one hour and the organization may be required to pay for supplies.